videojs/http-streaming/docs/a-walk-through-vhs.md

 ### Media Source Extensions

-The next thing MPC needs to do is set up a media source for [Media Source Extensions](https://www.w3.org/TR/media-source/).
+The next thing PC needs to do is set up a media source for [Media Source Extensions](https://www.w3.org/TR/media-source/).
 Specifically, it needs to create [this.mediaSource](https://github.com/videojs/http-streaming/blob/0964cb4827d9e80aa36f2fa29e35dad92ca84111/src/master-playlist-controller.js#L210) and its associated [source buffers](https://github.com/videojs/http-streaming/blob/main/src/master-playlist-controller.js#L1818).
 These are where audio and video data will be appended, so that the browser has content to play.
 But those aren't used directly.
 Because source buffers can only handle one operation at a time, [this.sourceUpdater_](https://github.com/videojs/http-streaming/blob/0964cb4827d9e80aa36f2fa29e35dad92ca84111/src/master-playlist-controller.js#L234) is created. `sourceUpdater_` is a queue for operations performed on the source buffers.
 That's pretty much it.
 So all of the MSE pieces for appending get wrapped up in `sourceUpdater_`.

 ## Segment Loaders